Medicare covers Durable Medical Equipment when a patient has a medical need and a doctor writes a prescription.

 What DME is NOT Covered by Medicare

-Motorized scooters are not covered by Medicare unless they’re able to be used inside the home as well as outside.
+Medicare does not cover motorized scooters unless they’re inside the home as well as outside.

 Any upgrades inside your home, such as ramps or grab bars, won’t be covered.

-A good rule of thumb, if the item can only be used once, it most likely won’t be covered.
+A good rule of thumb, if the item is for one-time use, it most likely won’t be covered.
 An exception to this rule is if you’re receiving home health care.

 Purchasing vs Renting DME Through Medicare

-Keep in mind, some DME can be purchased and some can only be rented.
+Keep in mind, some DME you can buy and others you can rent.
 After 13 months of renting the equipment, it’s yours to keep.
-With the exception of oxygen equipment.
-Oxygen equipment can only be rented, not purchased.

 Schedule an Office Visit with your Physician